 No previous knowledge of the Korean language is required, as beginner Korean classes are offered.

 A country of striking religious diversity and ancient traditions, Korea has also become a leader in contemporary East Asian culture (Korean "Wave"), and brands such as Samsung and Hyundai have become internationally recognized.

-: All students take KRN 273R: the field course from Dr. Choi, and choose one course each from Korean Language classes and from the available special topics classes for a total of 8 Emory credit hours.
+Courses: All students take KRN 273R, the field course with Dr. Choi (2 credits), and choose one course from the Korean Language classes (3 credits) and one course from the available special topics classes (3 credits) for a total of 8 Emory credit hours.
 Summer program credits can be used to satisfy Korean Minor, East Asian Studies and other cross-listed major and minor requirements.

 Course 1: KRN 273R Understand Korean Culture and History through Field Trip

 NOTE: This course fulfills elective requirements for the Korean Minor, and East Asian Studies major.

 KRN 273R aims to understand Korea's 5000 years history and its culture by studying and visiting historic sites which represent each era and are scattered all over in Korean peninsular.
 Students will learn about Korean history, tangible and intangible culture, and geography.
 The course will focus on historical and cultural aspects of Korea, and the influence of the early history of Korea on present day Korea.
 We will look at the people, customs, and cultural values in everyday life.